TeletubiGamin/robofriend/README.md

-Link to teh app : https://teletubigamin.github.io/robofriend/
+Link to the app : https://teletubigamin.github.io/robofriend/